Aris Argiris

-Argyrios Papagiannopoulos (Αργύριος Παπαγιαννοπουλος; born December 20, 1974, in Athens, known professionally as Aris Argiris; Άρης Αργύρης), is a Greek operatic baritone and vocal pedagoge.
+Argyrios Papagiannopoulos (Αργύριος Παπαγιαννοπουλος; born 20 December 1974), known professionally as Aris Argiris (Άρης Αργύρης), is a Greek operatic baritone and vocal pedagogue.
 Initially known for his portrayals of Don Giovanni, Giorgio Germont in La traviata, Escamillo in Carmen, and Figaro in The Barber of Seville, he is now also known for main Verdi roles such as Rigoletto, Nabucco, Amonasro in Aida and Iago in Otello as well as Wagner's Wotan in Das Rheingold, Die Walküre and Siegfried.

 Life and education

 Argiris was born Argyrios Papagiannopoulos in Athens on December 20, 1974.
 He has been involved with music since the age of 11.
 Argiris studied Saxophone, and music theory, and received a diploma in counterpoint.
 He was in the university choir where he met professional singers who encouraged him to take voice lessons in December 1993.
 In January 1994 he joined the opera chorus of the Greek National Opera, while he continued to study marketing, Italian and English at the same time.
 He studied singing under Kostas Paskalis, Frangiskos Voutsinos, and Despina Kalafati, and joined the master class of Gabriella Ravazzi in Orvieto, Italy in 1996.
 His first engagements as soloist where in small roles at the Greek National Opera in Athens in 1997.
 In 1999, he received the Maria Callas Scholarship, which supports the study abroad of young Greek singers, enabling him to continue his vocal studies in the master class by Greek mezzo-soprano Daphne Evangelatos at the University of Music and Theatre Munich.
 He also studied with Josef Metternich.
 During his studies, he performed in concerts and productions at venues such as the Prinzregententheater in Munich and the Gewandhaus in Leipzig.